iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#038] About that Xenon.md

 Got gossip?

 **Cipher_troll**<br>
-There were rumors about him dating NEKO a while ago, then recently someone saw him getting back together with his ex-girlfriend Cherry
+There were rumors about him dating NEKO a while ago, then recently someone saw him getting back together with his ex\-girlfriend Cherry

 **Andy_Roid**<br>
 Cherry?
 Who's that?